-Since 1839 VMI alumni have helped mold the history of America.
+Since 1839, VMI alumni have helped mold the history of America.
 The museum traces the amazing civilian and military careers of many alumni.
-Among the ranks of the alumni are Nobel Prize recipients, Pulitzer Prize winners, Polar Explorers, Movie Stars, National, State and Local Political and Civic Leaders.
+Among the ranks of the alumni are Nobel Prize recipients, Pulitzer Prize winners, explorers, film stars, national, state and local political and civic leaders.

 Cadet Guided Tours